 Our granular catalytic activated coconut shell carbon is manufactured from high grades of coconut shells.
 It was designed to reduce Chloramines, Hydrogen Sulfides, Hydrogen Peroxides, THMs, TCE, PCE, detergents, pesticides, Phenols, taste, and odor.

-Catalytic carbon media is processed to enhance carbon’s natural ability to change contaminants chemically.
-A catalytic reaction occurs on the carbon's surface and increases the peroxide's ability to oxidize contaminants.
+Catalytic carbon media is processed to enhance carbon’s natural ability to chemically change contaminants.
+A catalytic reaction occurs on the carbon's surface, increasing the peroxide's ability to oxidize contaminants.

 When hydrogen peroxide comes into contact with catalytic carbon media, the carbon acts as a catalyst to accelerate the decomposition of the hydrogen peroxide into water and oxygen gas.

-This is because activated carbon has a large surface area, allowing it to come into contact with more hydrogen peroxide molecules.
+This is because activated carbon has a large surface area, allowing it to contact more hydrogen peroxide molecules.
 Additionally, our activated catalytic carbon pores are the perfect size for decomposing hydrogen peroxide molecules.

 Hydrogen peroxide is an excellent option for eliminating odors and some microorganisms from well water, including hydrogen sulfide.
 (Note it is not recommended for disinfection for coliform bacteria)

-It also has the added benefit of being a strong oxidizer, making it an effective choice for tackling sulfur bacteria.
-Hydrogen peroxide can control and eliminate iron bacteria in water systems.
+Hydrogen peroxide is also a strong oxidizer, making it an effective choice for tackling sulfur bacteria.
+It can also control and eliminate iron bacteria in water systems.

 When hydrogen peroxide is injected into a water system, the oxygen produced by its decomposition provides enough oxidation potential to reach areas where iron bacteria flourish.
 This oxidation reaction kills the bacterial colonies and their effects on the water’s quality and taste.

 However, hydrogen peroxide is not a one-size-fits-all solution for every situation.
-The effectiveness of hydrogen peroxide depends heavily on the concentration of it injected into the system and on how long it remains in contact with the bacteria colonies before dissipating.
+Its effectiveness depends heavily on the concentration injected into the system and on how long it remains in contact with the bacteria colonies before dissipating.
 While iron bacteria can be prevented from creating more colonies and slime with peroxide injection, peroxide won't kill coliform or other harmful bacteria.

-Typically, higher concentrations are more effective at killing iron bacteria compared to lower ones; if too low of a concentration is used, then hydrogen peroxide may only be able to reduce bacterial colonies instead of eliminating them.
+Typically, higher concentrations are more effective at killing iron bacteria than lower ones; if a concentration that is too low is used, then hydrogen peroxide may only be able to reduce bacterial colonies instead of eliminating them.

 Furthermore, hydrogen peroxide molecules are relatively short-lived, so multiple doses may be necessary throughout treatment to eradicate all bacterial activity from a water supply.

-In addition to varying concentrations and contact time, other factors can affect hydrogen peroxides’ efficacy when battling iron bacteria, such as pH levels and temperatures in the treated water system.
+In addition to varying concentrations and contact time, other factors, such as pH levels and temperatures in the treated water system, can affect hydrogen peroxides' efficacy in fighting iron bacteria.

 These variables should be considered when formulating an effective treatment plan using hydrogen peroxide against iron bacteria colonies to achieve lasting results without risking any additional health or environmental risks.

 Note that peroxide does not kill coliform bacteria and cannot be relied on to produce disinfected water.
-We recommend the pipes be sanitized with chlorine bleach once or twice a year.
-If the untreated water has coliform bacteria, we recommend an ultraviolet sterilizer and bacteria filter be used as the final stage before the water enters the home.
+We recommend sanitizing the pipes with chlorine bleach once or twice a year.
+If the untreated water has coliform bacteria, we recommend using an ultraviolet sterilizer and bacteria filter as the final stage before the water enters the home.

-When added to well water, hydrogen peroxide releases dissolved oxygen into the water, which helps destroy rotten-egg smell caused by sulfur bacteria as well as other microorganisms that may be present.
+When added to well water, hydrogen peroxide releases dissolved oxygen into the water, which helps destroy the rotten-egg smell caused by sulfur bacteria and other microorganisms.
 In addition, it converts any hydrogen sulfide gas or iron present into solid particles that settle out of the water and are then removed with a filter.

-Hydrogen peroxide is typically injected into well water using a hydrogen peroxide injection system, a special equipment designed to disperse hydrogen peroxide into the water slowly.
+Hydrogen peroxide is typically injected into well water using a hydrogen peroxide injection system, which is special equipment designed to disperse hydrogen peroxide slowly into the water.
 This process is commonly done with a diaphragm injector pump.

 An injector pump is a small diaphragm pump that dispenses hydrogen peroxide directly into the water line at a precise rate and concentration.
-The hydrogen peroxide is mixed into the incoming water flow, then distributed throughout the building’s plumbing system.
+The hydrogen peroxide is mixed into the incoming water flow and then distributed throughout the building’s plumbing system.

 Typically, hydrogen peroxide injection pumps are installed outside near the wellhead so that they can be easily accessed and maintained.

-Hydrogen peroxide systems are often better than chlorine at eliminating rotten-egg odor in well water, as it works faster than chlorine.
+Hydrogen peroxide systems are often better than chlorine at eliminating rotten-egg odor in well water, as they work faster than chlorine.

-When injected into water, hydrogen peroxide releases a large amount of dissolved oxygen which has a strong oxidizing effect, destroying odors and oxidizing iron and other contaminants.
+When injected into water, hydrogen peroxide releases a large amount of dissolved oxygen, which has a strong oxidizing effect.
+It destroys odors and oxidizes iron and other contaminants.

 Hydrogen peroxide does not add chemical by-products into your water, only oxygen and water.